 Ali Saremi, who spent 32 years of his life in the prisons of the Shah and the Islamic Republic, was sentenced to “enmity with God” for ties with the PMOI and was executed in Evin Prison in December 2010.

 Dozens of protesters, activists and even environmentalists have been killed in the prisons of the Islamic Republic of Iran.
 Some have been killed under torture, while others have mysteriously passed away.

 Zahra Kazemi, an Iranian-Canadian freelance photographer, was raped, tortured and killed by Iranian officials following her arrest in Iran in 2003.

 28 year old Taraneh Mousavi, arrested for protesting the 2009 election results, died after being sexually abused while in custody.

-Amir Javadi Far, tortured to death in the notorious Kahrizak Detention Center for protesting 2009 election results.
+Amir Javadi Far was tortured to death in the notorious Kahrizak Detention Center for protesting 2009 election results.

-Sattar Beheshti, a blogger who killed in early November 2012 several days after being arrested by the Iranian Cyber Police unit for criticizing the government on Facebook, and after making a signed complaint of being tortured while in custody.
+Sattar Beheshti, a blogger, was killed in early November 2012 several days after being arrested by the Iranian Cyber Police unit for criticizing the government on Facebook, and after making a signed complaint of being tortured while in custody.

 Crack down on public dissent